We Deal in Lead A Weird West Gunslinger Adventure Game

 The Eater Outside #

-Travelling outside the Drifted World:
+Travelling outside The Drifted World: #

-• Artefact guns maintain their special properties in other worlds
+• Artefact guns maintain their magical properties.

-• Lead is even rarer but certain worlds contain suitable alternative ammunition
+• Lead is even rarer but certain worlds contain suitable alternative ammunition.

-• A Revalc Box is useful for gunslingers, converting gold (gp) into Lead
+• A Revalc Box is useful for Gunslingers, converting gold (gp) into Lead.

-Travelling into the Drifted World:
+Travelling into The Drifted World: #

-• Gold coins have little value in smaller settlements but great value in cities
+• Gold coins have little value in smaller settlements but great value in cities.

 Magic #